aendie/SFalmanac-Py3/README.md

 # SFalmanac-Py3

-SFalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac **using the UT1 timescale**. :smiley: Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
+SFalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac **using the UT1 timescale** :smiley:.
+Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3.
 As opposed to the older Ephem astronomy library, the intention was for it to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however Ephem is still required to calculate the planet magnitudes.